hemangshah/HHPageView/README.md

 <b>Common steps:</b>

--  Import HHPageView in your class where you want to use.
+-  Import `HHPageView` in your class where you want to use.

-- Bind your View Controller with this delegate.
+- Bind your ViewController with this delegate: `HHPageViewDelegate`.

-`HHPageViewDelegate`

 `@interface ViewController () <HHPageViewDelegate>`